JoshuaKGoldberg/Goldblog/content/blog/full-time-open-source/index.md

 -   [**EightBittr**](https://github.com/FullScreenShenanigans/EightBittr): Bare-bones, highly modular game engine for 2D 8-bit games.
 I want to finally make it performant and have a good level editor & random map generation support as first party modules.
 -   [**Budgie**](https://github.com/budgielang/budgie): A unified syntax that compiles into your favorite OOP languages.
 I want to finish writing it in itself ("dogfooding"), then make a really great docs site to show it off.
 -   [**Emojisplosion**](https://github.com/JoshuaKGoldberg/emojisplosion): 💥Blasts 😄emoji😊 like 🎆fireworks🎇 all up in your 💻HTML 📄page. 😚😍.
-A cute little project I want to add more demos on, update for the latest emoji specs, and create more integrations around such as the also-very-cute [Konamimojisplosion](https://github.com/Codecademy/konamimojisplosion).
+A cute little project I want to update for the latest emoji specs and create more integrations around such as the also-very-cute [Konamimojisplosion](https://github.com/Codecademy/konamimojisplosion).

 ## Expected Funding